rodneyshupe/Cookbook/Appendix/C_Maintenance.rst

 pan should have a slight sheen to it, but no standing puddles of oil or thick areas of buildup.
 Follow the rule of thumb for any other finish - shoot for a nice thin even coat.
-You can always apply more, and, as you’ll soon see, you will.
+You can always apply more, and, as you'll soon see, you will.

-Step 3: Bake at 500°F for 30 Minutes
+Step 3: Bake at 500F for 30 Minutes
 ------------------------------------

-Place the oiled pan inside a 500°F oven for 30 minutes.
+Place the oiled pan inside a 500F oven for 30 minutes.
 You can also use your gas grill for this purpose.
-Some sources say to heat the pan for longer, but, if you’ve put on a thin coat of oil I’ve found that 30 minutes is plenty long enough.
+Some sources say to heat the pan for longer, but, if you've put on a thin coat of oil I've found that 30 minutes is plenty long enough.

 The pan will smoke a bit during this process.
 That is completely fine